 The Margin Protection Program-Dairy (MPP) was developed by the National Milk Producers Federation (NMPF) through a deliberative, grassroots process in response to the dairy financial crisis of 2009.
-The program allows farmers to insure against low margins - the gap between milk prices and feed costs - with participants paying higher premiums for higher levels of coverage.
-Congress accepted NMPF's proposal as the template for the dairy safety net program in the 2012 farm bill, but when it was enacted in 2014, the MPP had been changed and diluted to the extent that it fell short of providing the protection required of an effective farm safety net.
+The program allows farmers to insure against low margins - the gap between milk prices and feed costs - with participants paying premiums for levels of coverage above the \$4.00/cwt. catastrophic coverage level.
+Congress accepted NMPF's proposal as the template for the dairy safety net program in the 2012 farm bill, but by the time it was enacted in 2014, the MPP had been changed and diluted to address Congressional Budget Office cost projections.
+As a result, the program has fallen short of providing the protection required of an effective farm safety net.

-Thus, participation at the higher coverage levels under the program has dropped substantially, due in large part to the program not functioning as intended.
-Correcting the current program's deficiencies will require legislative changes, as many of the formulas in the program are written into law.
+Because of these changes, actual participation at the higher coverage levels under the program has dropped substantially.
+Correcting the current program's deficiencies will require legislative changes, as the key issues that need to be addressed are written into law and thus not able to be changed administratively.